sxg4060/MAC-Unit/README.md

 # MAC-Unit
-This is the final project for Digital IC Design.
-It consists of a Multiplier Accumulator Component (MAC).
-This is primarily used within Linear Algebra and Machine Learning.
+This is a MAC (Multiplier Accumulator Unit).
+It consists of an Kogge-Stone PKG Adder, multiplier, and .
+This is primarily used within Linear Algebra and Machine Learning for weight updating methods.

 # Contributors
 - Sahil Gogna